M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 This will lint, test, document, and format everything automatically.

-You should run this script right
+You should run this script after installing to verify you do not encounter run time errors before you get started.

 ### Linting and Formatting